isathar/xEdit_Custom_Scripts/Readme.md

-WIP xEdit scripts for skyrim/Skyrim SE xEdit.
+WIP xEdit scripts for skyrim/Skyrim SE.

 I will be updating and adding more scripts and better instructions over time.
 - For now, this is mostly wip stuff while learning the process by trying to create something like Automatic Perks/Spells/Potion Distribution.